Cyclone Test Rig & Hydrocyclones

-Sepor’s Cyclone Test Rig is designed for laboratory testing of classifying various solids in a slurry.
-It is equipped with a 2 inch Krebs Urethane Cyclone, a new, larger 283 liter sump (75 gallons), a 1-1/2 x 2 slurry pump with a 7.5 HP/220, 380 or 440 V/3 Ph/50-60 Hz TEFC motor, a frequency inverter for variable speed of the pump, pinch valve to regulate flow, internal piping and valves to circulate the slurry through the cyclone from the sump or to re-circulate the slurry, and a pressure gauge to monitor the pressure drop across the cyclone.
+Sepor’s Cyclone Test Rig is designed for laboratory testing of hydrocyclone separation of slurries.
+It comes standard with a 2 inch Krebs Urethane Cyclone, a 190 liter sump (optional larger 283 liter sump available upon request) and a 1-1/2 x 2 slurry pump with a 7.5 HP/220, 380 or 440 V/3 Ph/50-60 Hz TEFC motor.
+The pump speed is controlled by a frequency inverter for variable speed with a pinch valve to help regulate flow.
+Also included is internal piping and valves to circulate the slurry through the cyclone from the sump or to re-circulate the slurry, and a pressure gauge to monitor the pressure drop across the cyclone.
 All equipment is conveniently mounted on a sturdy structural steel frame with swivel castors for mobility.

 Standard Classifying Cyclones are manufactured with sectionalized metal housings fitted with replaceable molded liners of abrasion resistant elastomers, ceramics or alloys.
 A combination of high density gum rubber and ceramic liners is commonly used for metallurgical applications.

 These cyclones feature involuted feed entry into the cyclone, which minimizes turbulence due to feed entering the cyclone.
 This allows these cyclones to make a finer particle size separation than would be possible with a tangential feed entry cyclone.
 Pictured are the classifying cyclones we use on pilot plant applications and the cyclone test rig.